-Provision type Annual cost Play space £1,500
+Provision type Annual cost Play space (per each LEAP and NEAP) £1,500

-For larger sites, where onsite provision is to be provided, maintenance charges are likely to be the only financial contribution needing to be paid.
-For smaller, non-strategic sites, all offsite contributions will be through CIL receipts.
+For larger sites, where on-site provision is to be provided, maintenance charges are likely to be the only financial contribution needing to be paid.
+For smaller, non-strategic sites, all off-site contributions will be through CIL receipts.